(Victims Aid Berlin Association)

 Smart accessibility of resources

 The design of the experience smartly displays the support resources by formulating appropriate questions with the user search.
-The resources page is easy to access and provide additional information about resources in your area and how to contact them.
+The resources page is easy to access and provides additional information about resources in your area and how to contact them.

 Functional categories access